-- 2.132.15 The Fund's ability to invest in a responsible manner is enhanced through LGPSC due to the inherent benefits of scale, collectivism and innovation that results from being part of the pool. - 2.142.16 In order to broaden its stewardship activities, LGPSC appointed EOS at Federated Hermes as its stewardship provider, with the remit of engaging companies on ESG issues, and executing the LGPSC voting principles which are also the principles agreed by the Fund as set out in the ISS 'shareholder voting' (see also Principle 12 exercising rights and responsibilities below). - 2.152.17 The Fund seeks to use its position as a shareholder to actively encourage good corporate governance practice in those companies in which it invests. - 2.162.18 All relevant fund managers are signatories to the United Nations Principles for Responsible Investment (UN PRI) as evidenced on the UN PRI website.
+- 2.15 In order to broaden its stewardship activities, LGPSC appointed EOS at Federated Hermes as its stewardship provider, with the remit of engaging companies on ESG issues, and executing the LGPSC voting principles which are also the principles agreed by the Fund as set out in the ISS 'shareholder voting' (see also Principle 12 exercising rights and responsibilities below). - 2.16 The Fund seeks to use its position as a shareholder to actively encourage good corporate governance practice in those companies in which it invests. - 2.17 All relevant fund managers are signatories to the UN-backed Principles for Responsible Investment (PRI) as evidenced on the PRI website.